María Camila Reyes

-María Camila Reyes Calderón (born 11 May 2002) is a Colombian professional footballer who plays as a midfielder for the Santa Fe and the Colombia women's national team.
+María Camila Reyes Calderón (born 11 May 2002) is a Colombian professional footballer who plays as a midfielder for Northern Super League club Vancouver Rise FC and the Colombia national team.

 Club career

 Reyes began her senior career at Deportivo Cali in 2021.
 The following season, she signed with Santa Fe.
+Reyes spent four seasons with Santa Fe, scoring 21 goals across 63 appearances.

+On 28 January 2026, Northern Super League club Vancouver Rise FC announced that they had signed Reyes ahead of the league's second season of play.
+She became the third player in the Rise's history to score in their debut, as she scored in the opening game of the 2026 season, a 3–2 loss to AFC Toronto on 24 April 2026.

 International career

 Reyes was a youth international for Colombia, having played for the U17 and U-20 team.
 As part of the U-20 squad, she was the captain of that squad at the 2022 FIFA U-20 Women's World Cup.
 She also competed at the Bolivarian Games and was part of that team that won the gold medal.

 On 4 July 2023, Reyes was added to Colombia's 2023 FIFA Women's World Cup squad.

 Reyes was called up to the Colombia squad for the 2024 CONCACAF W Gold Cup.
 On 5 July 2024, she was called up to the Colombia squad for the 2024 Summer Olympics.